andersen-lab/Freyja/README.md

 ```
 freyja demix [variants-file] [depth-file] --output [output-file]
 ```
 This outputs to a tsv file that includes the lineages present, their corresponding abundances, and summarization by constellation.
 This method also includes a `--eps` option, which enables the user to define the minimum lineage abundance returned to the user (e.g. `--eps 0.0001`).
+A custom barcode file can be prvoided using the `--barcodes [path-to-barcode-file]` option.
 An example output should have the format

 |       | filename |